-Course Enrollment Notes
+Course Enrolment Notes

 There are multiple sections of many of the courses, and not all sections pertain to your program.
-Undergraduate Student Services in the Faculty of Education plans to complete your required course enrolments by the end of June, 2024.
-Your final schedule will be available in August (if any course sections are changed).
-Schedules will vary based on section enrollment, and all courses are subject to change.
+Undergraduate Student Services in the Faculty of Education plans to complete your required course enrolments by the end of June 2023.
+The final schedule will be available in August (if any course sections are changed).
+Schedules will vary based on section enrolment.